tonytw1/osm-jigsaw/README.md

 These considerations come to mind:

-- Minimise processing by using the existing OSM extract format as input (likely the compressed .pbf format
+- Minimise preprocessing by using the existing OSM extract format as input (likely the compressed .pbf format)

 - Try not to use local knowledge. ie. The system should infer that England and Wales are inside the United Kingdom and that Yosemite National Park is in Califonia from the shape of the data rather than hardcoded rules or